apecloud/kubeblocks/docs/api_docs/maintenance/backup-and-restore/backup/configure-backuppolicy.md

 :::

 By default, the `encrytpionKey` is only used for encrypting the connection password, if you want to use it to encrypt backup data as well, add `--set dataProtection.enableBackupEncryption=true` to the above command.
-After that, all newly-created clusters are enabled for backup encryption by default.
+After that, backup encryption will be enabled by default for all newly created clusters.

 ## Create cluster